-Ryan O’Quinn is a twenty-two year veteran of the entertainment industry and president of Damascus Road Productions, a production company dedicated to high quality family entertainment with a positive message.
+Ryan O’Quinn is a twenty-plus year veteran of the entertainment industry and president of Damascus Road Productions, a production company dedicated to high quality family entertainment with a positive message.
 He has created, produced and starred in content across all mediums since 1996.

 Sony Pictures’ “BELIEVE”, produced by and starring O’Quinn was named “2016 Christian Film of the Year” by The Christian Film Review and took top honors at a ceremony in 2017.

 In October 2016 O’Quinn signed a distribution deal with Overbrook Entertainment (Will Smith, Jada Pinkett Smith) via their output deal at Sony Pictures and he currently oversees faith and family development and acquisition.